 “Discrimination and hate in any form have no place in the [Ontario Agricultural College].
 They harm individuals and weaken the sense of safety and belonging that every student deserves.
 We stand with those impacted and fully support efforts to address these incidents.”

-A comment on the statement posted by the federation on Instagram mentioned swastikas were painted on some shirts.
+A comment on the statement posted by the federation on Instagram mentioned that swastikas were drawn on some of the shirts.

-The federation indicated that the university is following its protocols for “hate or bias-motivated incidents” while working “to ensure that appropriate actions are taken.”
+The federation indicated that the university is following its protocols regarding “hate or bias-motivated incidents” and that the Ontario Agricultural College is working “to ensure that appropriate actions are taken.”

-The University of Guelph sent an email to staff, faculty, and students stating they’re investigating “a deeply troubling” incident that occurred on campus.
+The University of Guelph sent an email to staff, faculty, and students stating they’re investigating “a deeply troubling” event on campus.

-“Let us be absolutely clear, hate will not be tolerated at the University of Guelph,” the email emphasized.
+“Let us be absolutely clear, hate will not be tolerated at the University of Guelph,” the email said.

-In a statement to , the university noted that while they investigate this matter, similar future events have been put on hold.
+In a statement to , the university noted that while investigations are ongoing, similar future events have been put on hold.

-“Anyone found to have violated university policies will be subject to action under the student rights and responsibilities policy,” read their statement.
+“Anyone found to have violated university policies will be subject to action under the student rights and responsibilities policy,” the statement said.

 “We are engaging student leaders and campus partners to reinforce expectations and strengthen education around equity, inclusion, and respectful community conduct.”

-The statement also mentioned that students affected by this event can seek support through various resources available on campus.
+The statement also mentioned that students affected by this event can access support services through various resources available on campus.

-The Guelph Police Service confirmed they are looking into this matter as well.
+The Guelph Police Service has confirmed they are investigating as well.

 “We are actively working with and liaising with the University of Guelph as part of the ongoing investigation,” Const.
-Mason Melitzer stated.
+Mason Melitzer said.

 Source link